Detection, Mitigation & Response

 Each profile is a curated bundle of firewall rules designed by our team for a specific use case.
 Every rule is based on real-world attack patterns we've seen across thousands of incidents.

-You choose which firewall tool to use (iptables, nftables, or ufw), see the exact command for every rule, toggle individual rules on or off, then deploy to your nodes with one click.
+You choose which firewall tool to use (iptables, nftables, ufw, or firewalld), see the exact command for every rule, toggle individual rules on or off, then deploy to your nodes with one click.

 Rules are queued through the same agent command pipeline as auto-mitigation rules.
-Your FTAgent picks them up and executes them within seconds.
+Restart your FTAgent to apply the queued rules.

 flowtriq · attack profiles